CalthorpeAnalytics/uf-ts-codetest-1/README.md

 Thank you for your interest in pursuing a Software Engineer position with Urban Footprint!

-This take home test is designed to test some basic knowledge of Javascript and React.
+This take home test is designed to test your knowledge of Javascript and React.
 While it does incorporate use of a Mapbox component, prior knowledge of Mapbox shouldn't be necessary in order to produce a solution.